dotnet/docs/docs/csharp/language-reference/builtin-types/record.md

 :::code language="csharp" source="snippets/shared/RecordType.cs" id="ToStringOverrideDefault":::

 You can provide your own implementation of `PrintMembers` or the `ToString` override.
 Examples are provided in the [`PrintMembers` formatting in derived records](#printmembers-formatting-in-derived-records) section later in this article.
 In C# 10 and later, your implementation of `ToString` may include the `sealed` modifier, which prevents the compiler from synthesizing a `ToString` implementation for any derived records.
-Effectively, that means the `ToString` output won't include the runtime type information.
-(All members and values are displayed, because derived records will still have a PrintMembers method generated.)
+You can do this to create a consistent string representation throughout a hierarchy of `record` types.
+(Derived records will still have a `PrintMembers` method generated for all derived properties.)

 ## Inheritance